exadra37-versioning/explicit-versioning/README.md

 >   appropriated to be told in the message.

-# Conclusion
+# Explicit Versioning vs Semantic Versioning

+The most known specification for Semantic Versioning is [SemVer](http://semver.org/), but many other ones exist, due to the nature of Semantic Versioning approach to Software Versioning.

-Basically Explicit Versioning main differential factors to [SemVer](http://semver.org/) versioning schema are:
+Basically Explicit Versioning main differential factors to Semantic Versioning schema are:

-* Isolates any **[Incompatible](TERMS_SCOPE.md#incompatible)** Release, that is _Intentional_, from any other type of Release.
+* Isolates any **[Incompatible](TERMS_SCOPE.md#incompatible)** Release, that is _Intentional_, from any other type of Release, by using 4 identifiers `v.x.y.z`, instead of the 3 ones of Semantic Versioning `x.y.z`.
 * Only increment the most left number when a **[Disruptive](TERMS_SCOPE.md#disruptive)** situation happens in the Software, not to be increment per the minimal backward **[Incompatible](TERMS_SCOPE.md#incompatible)** change.
 * Remove/reduces the ambiguity from usage/interpretation of the versioning schema.
+A good example why Semantic Versioning has this issue is the amount of different versioning schemas redefining the meaning of their 3 identifiers `x.y.z`.